 Providing Goods and Services to People with Disabilities

 At InvestorCOM we are a service-driven team committed to working together to exceed our customer’s expectations.
-We are also focused on creating an optimal environment where our team members and leaders can do what they do best every day and contribute to our collective success as an organization.
+We are also focused on creating an optimal environment where our team members and leaders have the opportunity to do what they do best every day and contribute to our collective success as an organization.
 As we are focused on growth and continual improvement we are also committed to the following plan with regards to making our services and our employment experiences accessible to persons with disabilities.
 Together we plan to remove barriers and increase our overall accessibility and meet the requirements under the Accessibility for Ontarians with Disabilities Act.

 Disability – the definition of disability under the Accessibility for Ontarians with Disabilities Act, 2005, is the same as the definition of disability in the Ontario Human Rights Code.
 The definition of disability that applies to the customer service standard is found under Section 2 in the AODA.
 In this Act, disability refers to: